Why is learning the guitar fretboard chart so damn hard?

 Same thing, replacing the staves for note names

 This is not new.
-You can find many versions of this guitar fretboard chart on the web, even software that will help you learn where each note is again by rote.
-This information has been available since the early 1800s.
-Talk about novelty and innovation!
+You'll find many versions of this guitar fretboard chart on the web, even software that will help you learn where each note is again by rote.
+This information has been available since the early 1800s, but on its own, it has never really helped anybody.

-GTiD TIP: Even if you don't play bass guitar, it's a really good idea to study the bass guitar fretboard chart.
-Since this is exactly the same as strings 3 to 6 on a guitar, and all patterns you can find there retain their symmetry perfectly on all string combinations, playing everything only on those four strings is a great starting point.
+Even if you don't play bass guitar, it's a really good idea to study the bass guitar fretboard chart.
+It is exactly the same as strings 6 to 3 on guitar.
+All patterns within that string set retain their symmetry.
+Playing everything only on those four strings is a great starting point.
+(Click here for more specifically on the Bass Fretboard.)

-Guitar Fretboard Articles:1.
+Guitar Fretboard Series:1.
 Guitar Fretboard in Depth: Back from Guitar Fretboard Chart to section overview

 2.Guitar Notes: A view along the Fretboard, and other important points